kjp87-ht4-windows-test/sd-ht4-src/README.md

-Senior Design Hydroponic Team 4 Source Code Repository
+Senior Design Hydroponics Team 4 Source Code Repository
 ================================================================================
 See `src-examples` for a collection of source code we will use.